Women in Christian Ministry - Research Resources

 Following are a number of research resources on a controversial topic within the Christian church: women in Christian ministry.

-Most denominations agree that women are allowed to minister.
-However, there is confusion and disagreement between - and within - denominations on
+Most Christian denominations agree that women are allowed to minister.
+However, there is confusion and disagreement between – and within – churches and denominations on

 - whether women are allowed to teach (and if so, whether they are allowed to teach both men and women)